kylinsoong/workspace-2014/myblog/_posts/2014-07-18-welcome-to-jekyll.md

 ---
-layout: post
+layout: blog
 title:  "Welcome to Jekyll!"
 date:   2014-07-18 17:57:12
-categories: jekyll update
+categories: jekyll
+author: Kylin Soong
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!